luckjiaying/emojifun/README.md

-title: "emojifun: An R Package for Emoji & Pokémon Visualization"
+emojifun: An R Package for Emoji & Pokémon Visualization
-output: html_document
-date: "2025-04-28"

 This R package lets users:
 - Automatically convert **text to emoji** based on meaning.